 After exploring different ways of raising money needed, Michael contacted Finance For Enterprise for help.
 He discussed his future plans for business with Grimsby-based Investment Manager Jane Cusse who helped him to secure the vital funds needed to acquire and grow the business further.

 Jane helped Michael and his wife Maria to secure £40,000 which was raised by two Start-up Loans and topped up by funds provided directly by Finance For Enterprise.
-The funds enabled the husband and wife too purchase the business and it stock, as well as enabling them to purchase three vans, in order to expand the company’s home delivery service – as the business adapted to the challenges posed by the Covid-19 pandemic.
+The funds enabled the husband and wife team to purchase the business and its stock.
+As the business adapted to the challenges posed by the Covid-19 pandemic the funding enabled them to acquire three vans in order to expand the company’s home delivery service.

 Since expanding its delivery service, the Stallingborough Farm Shop has enjoyed rapid growth.
 Michael and Maria have hired nine new members of staff to meet increased demand for fresh fruit, veg, fresh meats, flowers etc. Determined to go ‘above and beyond’ the call of duty, a move which has seen the company receive rave reviews from its growing numbers of customers, Michael is now planning to continue expanding his delivery fleet and is setting his sights on growing the business further.